skysch/stall/readme.md

 # Installation

+There are currently two install options:

+1. [Install cargo](https://crates.io/) and run `cargo install stall`.

-Currently you must build `stall` from source.
+2. Build `stall` from source.
 Clone this repository, install Rust, run `Cargo build --release`, and move the compiled binary into your `$PATH` somewhere.

 # License